Tartu

-Tartu (Note: /et/, South Estonian: Tarto, historically in German and Swedish: Dorpat) is the second largest city in Estonia after Tallinn.
-Tartu has a population of 97,759 (as of 2024).
-It is 186 km southeast of Tallinn and 245 kilometres (152 miles) northeast of Riga, Latvia.
+Tartu (Note: /ˈtɑːɹtu/ TAR-too, /et/, South Estonian: Tarto, historically in German and Swedish: Dorpat) is the second-largest city in Estonia, after the capital, Tallinn.
+Tartu has a population of 97,304 (as of 2025), and is the seventh most-populous city in the Baltics.
+It is around 186 km southeast of Tallinn and 245 kilometres (152 miles) northeast of Riga, Latvia.
 Tartu lies on the Emajõgi river, which connects the two largest lakes in Estonia, Lake Võrtsjärv and Lake Peipus.
 From the 13th century until the end of the 19th century, Tartu was known in most of the world by variants of its historical name Dorpat.